OUR PEOPLE

 MSc Human Rights and International Politics, with Distinction (University of Glasgow)

-In addition to completing her studies, Tara served as the Student Body President of the University of Arizona, representing a diverse body of students and their interests with stakeholders across the university.
-Her time as a student advocate emphasised the importance of representation and communication, which are skills that drew her to REACH Advocacy.
+In addition to completing her studies, Tara was involved in a variety of student organisations and leadership roles.
+Tara served as the Student Body President of the University of Arizona from 2020-2021, representing a diverse body of students and their interests with stakeholders across the university.
+Her time as a student advocate emphasised the importance of representation and communication on key issues such as equality, housing, public health, and student wellbeing.

 email: tara@reachadvocacy.net